reahl/reahl/reahl-doc/doc/tutorial/testing.rst

 Often in tests, there are small bits of code which would be more readable if it was extracted into properly named methods (as done with :class:`~reahl.webdev.tools.XPath` above).
-If you create a :class:`~reahl.tofu.Fixture` specially for testing the AddressBookApp, such a fixture is an ideal home for such methods.
+If you create a :class:`~reahl.tofu.Fixture` specially for testing the AddressBookUI, such a fixture is an ideal home for such methods.
 In the expanded version of our test below, AddressAppFixture was added.
 AddressAppFixture now contains the nasty implementation of a couple of things we'd like to assert about the application, as well as